Is White Rice Healthy for You?

 Fortified With Vitamins

 Is brown rice healthier than white rice because of its nutritional content?
-As mentioned above, brown rice contains more naturally occurring minerals but white rice is typically enhanced with added nutrients including B vitamins and iron.
+As mentioned above, brown rice contains more naturally occurring minerals but most white rice is enriched with iron, folic acid, thiamine and niacin.
 These vitamins and minerals all contribute to good health and support bodily functions including cell production and maintaining healthy skin.

 Easy to Digest